ingadhoc/odoo-argentina-ee/account_usability/README.rst

 #.
 Add a button on statemens (only with on dev mode) to cancell all statement lines
 #.
 Backport from v10 of analytic report
 #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
+#.
+Add button to cancel paid invoices that don't have related payments.
+This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.

 Installation